 So is the fear around “man-boobs” significant enough for men to not eat soy and miss out on the ample benefits from the consumption of this superfood?
 I would say it is not.
 “Man-boobs” from eating soy is almost unheard of but cardiovascular disease and prostate cancer are both leading causes of death in the United States.
 The daily consumption of soy is both healthful and encouraged.
 Whole-food soy products like tofu, soy milk, tempeh, miso, and edamame are all extremely healthy and contribute to heart health and cancer prevention.
 Soy isolates, especially those with added sweeteners or preservatives should be consumed minimally.

-Please remember that you likely eat phytoestrogens (plant estrogens) every day.
-Soy may have a high concentration, but a plant substance called “lignans” (basically a type of fiber) is found in many plant foods including seeds (flax, pumpkin, sunflower, poppy, sesame), whole grains (rye, oats, barley), bran (wheat, oat, rye), beans, fruits (particularly berries), and vegetables.
+Please remember that you likely eat plant estrogens every day.
+Soy may have a higher concentration, but a plant fiber called “lignans” found in many plant foods including seeds, whole grains, bran, beans, fruits , and vegetables also contain plant estrogens.
 According to the Linus Pauling Institute, though most research on phytoestrogen-rich diets has focused on soy isoflavones, lignans are the main source of phytoestrogens in our general diets.
 If you eat fruits, veggies, beans and whole grains and don’t have man-boobs yet then you’ll likely be ok eating a little soy.